attogram/shared-media-api/docs/index.rst

 shared-media-api v0.9
 =====================

-``shared-media-api`` is a MediaWiki API wrapper to easily gets Category and File information into a flat PHP array.
+``shared-media-api`` is a MediaWiki API wrapper that easily gets Category and File information into a flat PHP array.
 Fine-tuned for WikiMedia Commmons.

 .. image:: https://travis-ci.org/attogram/``shared-media-api``.svg?branch=master